ntjrensen/lta-hhs-fairnessawareness/docs/PREREQUISITES.md

 ## 🚀 Getting started

-These instructions will get you a copy of the project up and running on your local machine for development and testing.
+These instructions will allow you to install a repository of the project on your local machine to get up and running quickly at the workshop on March 10.

 ### Prerequisites